okhodjaev/okhodjaev.github.io/_posts/2026-06-03-governance-brief-6-the-rollback-problem.md

 ---

-*Oybek Khodjaev has over 35 years of experience in banking, finance, public administration, and business in Uzbekistan and the CIS.
-He is the author of* Beyond Control: Theory of Limits of AI Governance. *[okhodjaev.com](https://okhodjaev.com/)*
+*Oybek Khodjaev — over 35 years of experience in banking, finance, public administration, and business in Uzbekistan and the CIS.
+Author of the essay series “Beyond Control: Theory of Limits of AI Governance.”  okhodjaev.com*

-*The author advises government bodies and financial organisations on AI governance, verification frameworks, and institutional readiness.*
+*The author advises public institutions and financial organisations on AI governance, verification frameworks, and institutional readiness.*

-**Published** June 3, 2026

-<a href="https://okhodjaev.substack.com" target="_blank">Substack</a> · <a href="https://x.com/O_Khodjaev" target="_blank">X.com</a> · <a href="https://www.linkedin.com/in/oybek-khodjaev/" target="_blank">LinkedIn</a>